BryJamin/WickedWizard/README.md

 ### Current Issues

+- Change chest to open only when near it
+- Change turret to have animation
+- Change grate to use whole square

 - Change tutorial to have more 'forced sections' (teach double jump) -Create a menu Screen and when you start game if you have no preferences of tutorial make one.
 - Vertical wall bug.
 You can land on the side of top of wall vertically stacking with one another,